atosorigin/bullsequana-edge-system-management/ansible/readme.md

 Change the extra_vars section as needed:
 `power_cap: 500`

-Adjust the prompt on launch option as needed:
+Adjust the prompt on launch option as needed, you can unselect it:
 `prompt on launch`

 ![alt text](https://github.com/atosorigin/bullsequana-edge-system-management/blob/master/ansible/doc/set_power_cap_on.png)